spmccloat/thePPOLSmodel/docs/source/intro.rst

 * planetesimal seed masses that grow simultaneously via pebble accretion and remove ("filter") pebble mass as it drifts inward

-The model was built to test outcomes of pebble accretion, specifically during first ~10 million years of the protoplanetary disk when gas is still present.
+The model tests outcomes of pebble accretion, specifically during first ~10 million years of the protoplanetary disk when gas is still present.
 It may serve well as inputs for longer n-body simulations.